 Smith is also quick to credit his assistants as a major reason for the programs’ continued success, saying, “I believe that my staff will be the reason this program will continue to uphold the Bruin track and field tradition.
 I am confident that they could coach at any level, and they have the knowledge to help us become a nationally recognized team.”

-Two of Smith’s assistants have been honored with USTFCCCA Assistant Women’s Coach of the Year awards: Michelle Forbes in 2012 for outdoor track and Doug in 2013 for both indoor and outdoor track.
+Four of Smith’s assistants have been honored with USTFCCCA Assistant's Coach of the Year awards: Michelle Forbes in 2012 for women's outdoor track and Doug in 2013 for both women's indoor and outdoor track.
+Randy Dalzell in 2015 for men's indoor track and Adam Haldorson in 2015 for women's indoor track.

 George Fox director of athletics Craig Taylor says, “John’s work with the multi-events gives him a well-rounded knowledge of everything it takes to run a successful program.
 We believe our track and cross country programs will continue to be in capable hands for years to come with Coach Smith.”

 Smith resides in Newberg, Ore., and is married to former Bruin track and cross country All-American Dawn Hartwig, also a 1996 George Fox graduate.
-John and Dawn have three children, Davis (14), Jaci (12), and Blake (10).
+John and Dawn have three children, Davis (16), Jaci (14), and Blake (12).
 In his spare time, he enjoys spending time with his family and pursuing his hobbies of surfing, BMX, and fishing.

 2010 Northwest Conference Women's Track and Field Co-Coach of the Year